-Some nurseries do - please contact your preferred nursery or the Families Information Service on 0800 0345 340 for up-to-date information.
+Some nurseries do.
+Contact your preferred nursery or the Families Information Service on 0800 0345 340 for up-to-date information.

 Does my child have to attend local authority nursery for 15 hours per week?

-No, you can choose to take up less than 15 hours per week.
-You can also claim the balance of the entitlement per week from a private nursery provider.
+No, in some nurseries you can choose to take up less than 15 hours per week.
+Please check with your preferred nursery.
+If you do take up less than 15 hours you can also claim the balance of the entitlement per week from a private nursery provider.

-If I don't take up a place in a local authority nursery does this mean I will be disadvantaged when it becomes time to apply for school?
+If I don't take up a place in a local authority nursery does this mean I will be disadvantaged when it's time to apply for a school?